miughetta/dig333-devlog/README.md

 Monk - Ch12 Sensors (297-325) <br>

 Recipes and outcomes: <br>
-13.0.
+12.0.
 Introduction <br>
-13.1.
+12.1.
 Using Resistive Sensors <br>
-13.2.
+- Connect a variable resistor to a Raspberry Pi <br>
+- Measure the position of its rotation<br>
+12.2.
 Measuring Light <br>
-13.3.
-Measuring Temperature with a Thermistor <br>
+- Measure light intensity with a raspberry pi and photoresistor<br>
 See also: Adafruit RPi 11 - ds18b20 Temperature Sensing  <br>
-13.4.
+12.3.
 Detecting Methane <br>
-13.5.
-Measuring CO2 Concentration <br>
-13.6.
+- Measuring gas levels using a methane sensor<br>
+12.4.
 Measuring a Voltage <br>
-13.7.
+- Analog Voltage<br>
+12.5.
 Reducing Voltages for Measurement <br>
-13.8.
+- For voltage higher than the 3.3V<br>
+12.6.
 Using Resistive Sensors with an ADC <br>
-13.9.
+12.7.
 Measuring Temperature with an ADC <br>
-13.10.
+- Measure temperature with a TMP36 / analog-to-digital converter<br>
+12.8.
 Measuring the Raspberry Pi CPU Temperature <br>
-13.11.
-Measuring Temperature, Humidity, and Pressure with a Sense HAT <br>
-13.12.
+- Connecting a triple-axis accelerometer <br>
+12.9.
 Measuring Temperature Using a Digital Sensor <br>
-13.13.
-Measuring Acceleration with an MMA8452Q Module <br>
-13.14.
-Finding Magnetic North with the Sense HAT <br>
-13.15.
-Using the Inertial Management Unit of the Sense HAT <br>
-13.16.
-Sensing a Magnet with a Reed Switch <br>
-13.17.
-Sensing a Magnet with the Sense HAT <br>
-13.18.
-Measuring Distance Using Ultrasound <br>
-13.19.
-Measuring Distance Using a Time-of-Flight Sensor <br>
+12.10: Measuring Distance <br>
-13.20.
-Capacitive Touch Sensing <br>
-13.21.
-Reading Smart Cards with an RFID Reader/Writer <br>
-13.22.
+- Measuring distance using an ultrasonic rangefinder<br>
+12.11.
 Displaying Sensor Values <br>
-13.23.
+- Sensor values displayed on screen<br>
+12.12.
 Logging to a USB Flash Drive <br>
+- Log data measured from any of these sensors on a USB Flash Drive<br>